Master (MSc.) / 2 years

 - Programme components

-The Master of Science programmes in Petroleum Engineering or Petroleum Geosciences requires 2 years of full-time study and builds on a completed BSc/BEng degree or the requisite equivalent (see Admission).
+The Master of Science programmes in Petroleum Engineering or Petroleum Geosciences requires 2 years of full-time study.

-The programme has two branches: (1) Petroleum Engineering and (2) Petroleum Geosciences.
-A further specialization occurs within each branch through the programme options outlined briefly below.
+A specialization occurs within each programme through the programme options outlined briefly below.

-For an overview of the mandatory and elective courses, select the programme branch of interest.
+For an overview of the mandatory and elective courses:

 Credit system

-The credit system now used at NTNU is based upon a workload of 60 credits for each academic year.
-This corresponds to European Credit Transfer System credits (ECTS).
-The ECTS system facilitaties student mobility and international curriculum development and is system is based on the student workload required to achieve the objectives of a programme.
+The credit system used by NTNU, is based on a workload of 60 credits for each academic year.
+This corresponds to The European Credit Transfer System credits (ECTS).
+The ECTS system facilitates student mobility and international curriculum development, and is a system based on the student workload required to achieve the objectives of a study programme.

 » NTNU's Grading and Credit System.